-With this tool it is calculated from VA to Watts automatically, it is based on the electric formula from VA to Watts .
-It also shows in a simple way step by step how to perform the conversion .
+With this tool it is calculated from VA to Watts automatically, it is based on the electrical formula of VA to Watts.
+It also shows a simple step by step how to perform the conversion.

 ⚡VA to Watts formula

 To convert from VA to Watts you simply multiply the VA by the Load power factor , as shown by the formula of VA to Watts.

 Commonly the power factor can be obtained by performing a search on the Internet with the references of the equipment , however another way is to use a table with common power factors .

 - Watts = Active power (P) or watts, this is the value to be found.

 - VA = VoltAmpere (S), own value of each equipment, commonly are powers of the UPS, Transformers, motors, air conditioners, elevators and inductive equipment that have motors.

 - Fp = The power factor, is a value of each team, however there are some tables with reference power factors.

 The formula to perform the conversion comprises three variables (VA, Watts and power factor) , which are related in the previous formula.